-Bones, raw or freeze-died
+Bones, raw or freeze-dried

 The flossing action of gnawing on a raw bone or a poultry neck will also help prevent or remove plaque.
 Softer bones from beef or buffalo, like knuckles or kneecaps, have ligaments and tendons that provide the greatest flossing action.
-Raw poultry necks are consumed completely, bones and all, and come in chicken, duck and turkey.
+Raw poultry necks are consumed completely, bones and all, and come in chicken, duck, and turkey.
 Sizes range from big to small, and even cats can chew tiny chicken neck pieces!
 If that’s too messy or your pet doesn’t care for raw bones, try substituting a freeze-dried poultry neck.
 They are clean and dry, and there’s something for every size mouth.

-Dental Supplements in Food or Water
+Dental Supplements in Food

 Easiest of all is adding one of the proven dental supplements to your pet’s food.
 Plaque-Off and SeaDent both contain specific strains of seaweed that change the chemistry of your pet’s saliva to break down the bacterial biofilm on tooth surfaces, preventing damage and decay.
 The tiny servings required are easily mixed into moist food.
 DentaTreat uses cheese enzymes to eliminate the biofilm, and cats especially go for the cheesy taste!
-Adding some fizzy Plaque Zapper or Kissable Water Additive to your pet’s water bowl can also contribute to dental health.

 Some Animals Need Extra Help